xiaomin-lin/loan_default_prediction/src/eda/loan_default_eda.md

 ## Introduction

-This report summarizes the exploratory data analysis conducted on the loan default prediction dataset.
-The goal is to understand the dataset's structure, identify key variables, and analyze the target variable, `bad_flag`, which indicates whether a loan is considered "bad."
+This report presents a comprehensive exploratory data analysis (EDA) of a loan default prediction dataset.
+In the context of consumer lending, understanding and predicting loan defaults is crucial for risk management and portfolio optimization.
+Through this analysis, we aim to uncover the underlying patterns, relationships, and key predictors that influence loan default probability.

+Our investigation follows a structured approach, beginning with rigorous data quality assessment and preliminary transformations.
+We then delve into detailed analyses of variable distributions, outlier patterns, and missing value mechanisms.
+Particular attention is paid to the target variable, `bad_flag`, which indicates loan default status, and its relationships with various predictors through correlation and information value analyses.

+The insights derived from this exploration will serve multiple purposes: guiding feature engineering decisions, informing modeling choices, and establishing baseline expectations for predictive performance.
+By understanding the nuances of our dataset, we lay the foundation for developing a robust and interpretable loan default prediction model that can effectively distinguish between high and low-risk borrowers.

 ## Data Inspection and Quality Control